iamharrison2000/Campi-Flegrei-Earthquake-Monitoring/README.md

 # A Clearer View of the Current Phase of Unrest at Campi Flegrei Caldera

-This repository is set up for the project **"A Clearer View of the Current Phase of Unrest at Campi Flegrei Caldera."** It includes example scripts, trained models, velocity models, and processed outputs used in our seismic monitoring workflow.
+This repository is set up for the project **"A Clearer View of the Current Phase of Unrest at Campi Flegrei Caldera."** It includes example scripts, retrained PhaseNet models, velocity models, and processed outputs in our earthquake monitoring workflow.

 ---